abbeywaldron/alerter_calibration/README.md

 ### Input data format

 Tweets should exclude retweets.
 At least one month of data is typically needed as rates are often low.
-Format of data files expected is multiple lines with our of day and tweet count in 10 minute intervals:
+Format of data files expected is multiple lines with hour of day and tweet count in 10 minute intervals:

 ```
 hour tweet_count